Qingdao Tianyuan Aquatic Foodstuffs

 The Outlaw Ocean Project replied: "To clarify and reiterate: when we discuss these matters publicly, we are citing the existence of the government's transfer of workers from Xinjiang into key processing plants.
 U.S. law cites any such workers in a product’s supply chain as part of state-sponsored forced labor (even if the Chinese general public and law see it otherwise).
 The United Nations also holds the view that these transfers may constitute forced labor.
 Please also understand that we contacted Qingdao Tianyuan on May 24, 2023, to request comment on our findings but received no response.
 As for our evidence, we have relied on publicly accessible documentation to demonstrate Qingdao Tianyuan's use of labor from Xinjiang, including multiple state media reports describing the government's involvement in transferring workers from Xinjiang to Qingdao Tianyuan, and including photos of the transfers.
 To verify the accuracy of these reports, we've obtained authenticated footage confirming the presence of Xinjiang workers at Qingdao Tianyuan from as early as 2018 to as recently as May 2023.
 We have also obtained footage showing Xinjiang workers at Qingdao Lian Yang Aquatic Products Co.
 Ltd., a wholly-owned subsidiary of Qingdao Tianyuan, as early as April 2022 and as recently as April 2023.
 If there is anything else you'd like to offer in response to our findings, please do let us know."

-Nina Yin, the General Manager of Qingdao Tianyuan, emailed a statement, saying: "In our previous email, we outlined our company's views and practices.
+Nina Yin, the General Manager of Qingdao Tianyuan, emailed: "In our previous email, we outlined our company's views and practices.
 I would like to reiterate and emphasize a couple of key points here:

 1. Qingdao Tianyuan Aquatic Foodstuffs Co. is a private enterprise, and we neither have knowledge of nor participate in any national labor transfer or poverty alleviation projects.